 - Bay Leaf: A whole bay leaf is essential for that classic roast-beef aroma and taste.

 You’ll need a few special items to make this roast the best it can be.
 Kitchen twine is one of those items.
 Is it possible to make the toast without tying it up?
 Definitely!
-But, tying it will result in the most even cooking and juicy roasting, so I really do recommend it.
-It’s also A MUST to have an instant-read thermometer, and a good roasting pan.
+But tying it will result in the most even cooking and juicy roasting, so I really do recommend it.
+It’s also A MUST to have an instant-read meat thermometer and a good roasting pan.
 I use a big cast iron skillet.

 - Bring the Roast to Room Temperature (Roughly).
 Take the beef out of the fridge one hour before you’re ready to cook it.
-Let stand at room temperature for one hour.
+Let stand at room temperature.

 - Preheat the Oven and Dress the Roast.
 Preheat your oven to 450˚F. Sprinkle salt and pepper all over the beef.
 In a small bowl, combine the softened butter, thyme, garlic powder, rosemary, and crushed bay leaf; mash with a fork until combined and rub this mixture all over the roast.
 Finally, tie kitchen twine around the roast at 2-inch intervals, to create a tidy bundle.